bryanhughes/proto-crudl/README.md

 `geography`, you must define each of the operations insert/create, update, and select/read on how the column values will be handled to and from the database.
 The result is that the columns `lat` and `lon` will be generated as `virtual` columns in the mapping.
-Note that when referencing them in the function body (the second element of the tuple), you will need to prepend them with the `$` so that `erl_crudl` knows they are the virtual columns being operated on.
+Note that when referencing them in the function body (the second element of the tuple), you will need to prepend them with the `$` so that `proto_crudl` knows they are the virtual columns being operated on.
 For the `insert` operation, a single tuple is defined which will result in the extension function `ST_POINT($lat, $lon)::geography` to be applied to the bind values of the `INSERT` statement.
 Resulting in the following code: